jnb666/nimxla/README.md

 - [nimxla/nn](https://jnb666.github.io/nimxla/htdocs/nn.html): Provides additional higher level functions for constructing and optimizing neural network models.

 - [nimxla/data](https://jnb666.github.io/nimxla/htdocs/data.html): Provides functions to load common datasets and iterate over batches of data.
+The image loader uses the image module to launch image transforms via a worker thread.

+- [nimxla/image](https://jnb666.github.io/nimxla/htdocs/image.html): Provides some basic image transforms for data augmentation.
+This will spawn a pool of threads to perform the calculations using all of the available CPU cores.

 - [nimxla/train](https://jnb666.github.io/nimxla/htdocs/train.html): Contains functions for training batches of data and calculating the accuracy of the predictions.